Wyntuition/aspnetcore-workshop-kit/03-EntityFramework/README.md

     }
     ```

-1. Inject the database context into the contructor of the controller.
+1. Inject the database context into the constructor of the controller.
 While at it, add a logger so we can try it out in a controller.
 Add the following property and constructor parameter to utilize the logging framework you set up earlier.

     ```
     private readonly ArticlesContext _context;